nospaceships/node-raw-socket/README.md

 An exception will be thrown if the underlying raw socket could not be created.
 The error will be an instance of the `Error` class.

-When data is sent using the instantiated raw socket the operating system will automatically build IP headers and place them in outgoing packets.

 The `protocol` parameter, or its default value of the constant `raw.Protocol.None`, will be specified in the protocol field of each IP header.